iot-for-all/starling/docs/faq.md

 ### 4. How can I look at the device side errors? ###
 Starling prints all logs to the console window and writes them to the log file `logs/starling.log`.
-You can change the *Log Level* in the *Settings* tab and restart the Starling server.
+You can change the *Log Level* in the *Settings* tab and restart the Starling server for applying changes.

 ### 5. Can I simulate devices in my PaaS solution? ###
 Starling is optimized for IoT Central.
 However, you can use it to simulate devices connecting to your own Azure IoT Hub.